joshembling/laragenie/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/joshembling/laragenie.svg?style=flat-square)](https://packagist.org/packages/joshembling/laragenie)
 [![Total Downloads](https://img.shields.io/packagist/dt/joshembling/laragenie.svg?style=flat-square)](https://packagist.org/packages/joshembling/laragenie)

-Laragenie is an AI chatbot that runs on the command line.
+Laragenie is an AI chatbot that runs on the command line from your Laravel app.
 It will be able to read and understand any of your codebases following a few simple steps:

 1. Set up your env variables [OpenAI and Pinecone](#openai-and-pinecone)
 2. Publish and update the Laragenie config